cldf-datasets/phoible/README.md

     count(v.cldf_id) AS phonemes,
     sum(CASE WHEN p.segmentclass = 'consonant' THEN 1 ELSE 0 END) AS consonants,
     sum(CASE WHEN p.segmentclass = 'vowel' THEN 1 ELSE 0 END) AS vowels,
-    sum(CASE WHEN p.segmentclass = 'tone' THEN 1 ELSE 0 END) AS tones
+    CASE WHEN cc.with_tones = 1 THEN sum(CASE WHEN p.segmentclass = 'tone' THEN 1 ELSE 0 END) ELSE 'NA' END AS tones
 FROM
     `contributions.csv` AS c,
+    `contributors.csv` AS cc,
     languagetable AS l,
     valuetable AS v,
     parameterTable AS p